Blackmask-9/8085/README.md

 # 8085
-#This is al about programming inn 8085 microprocessor
+#This is all about programming in assembly language for 8085 microprocessor;
+-Blackmask